DaleOrders/AWS-Study-Notes/README.md

 - Sessions are everything.
   - When you log into youtube, netflix or your email, the state of your interaction with that application is called a *session*.
-- With horizontal scaling you can shift between instances equally.
+- With horizontal scaling your session can shift between instances.
 - This requires either *application support* or *off-host* sessions.
   - If you use off-host sessions, then your session data is stored in another place, an external database.
-  - This means that the servers are what's called **stateless**, they are just dump instances of your application.
+  - This means that the servers are what's called **stateless**, they are just dumb instances of your application.
   - The application does care which instance you are connected to because your session is externally hosted somewhere else.
+  - With off host sessions and horizontal scaling, there is no disruption when scaling.

 #### 1.6.13.3.
 Benefits of Horizontal Scaling